lazarus4/Beforth/doc/tagForth.md

 def | Define forth word  | Red int | Interp forth word  | Yellow tok | Store token text   | Orange

+The magic of Magenta is that re-building the dictionary doesn't lose your work.
+Magenta variables are a problem here because the variable is a string.
+The token stream isn't necessarily addressable.
+Magenta variables would have to save the file name and file position of the variable.
+It could go out and touch the file.
+Or, all the files could be kept in a big memory buffer.
+Either way, @ and ! can't be used on them.
+I suggest treating them like VALUEs, changeable by TO.
+I'm trying to not have words look ahead in the token stream.
+So, TO takes an address of a data structure, stashed in a system variable. `X !` = `[yellow] X [yellow] to` or `[green] X [green] to`.

 The IDE should remember the name of the project file.
 It's this file that gets loaded upon reload.
 Everything is compiled from source instantly.
 In the beginning, colorForth knows nothing.
 It doesn't know what DUP means.
 You load all that in the form of macros.
 Granted, macros don't leverage analytical compilers.
 Stack computers solve that problem.
 A virtual stack computer is fine as an execution target.